jkwill87/teletype/README.md

 # License

 MIT.
-See license.txt for details.
+See LICENSE.txt for details.